 - Get rid of pork from broth; reserve broth.

-- Cut excess fat, remove meat from bones, dispose of bones, set aside onion and garlic from the broth: Shred meat, and cover.
+- Cut excess fat, remove meat from bones, dispose of bones, and set aside onion and garlic from the broth: Shred meat and cover.

 - Now for the sauce, soak the ancho and guajillo peppers in water simply enough to cover for 25-30 minutes till soft.

-- Utilizing a mixer or processor, mix peppers, garlic cloves, onion, and oregano, including a few of the water in which they were soaking.
+- Utilizing a mixer or processor, mix peppers, garlic cloves, onion, and oregano, including a few of the water they were soaking.
 Puree mix till smooth.

-- Add hominy and season with salt and pepper.
+- Add hominy and season with salt and pepper for a few minutes.

 - Enjoy and serve!